 National Eye Research Centre funds research into the causes and treatments of eye disease, sight loss and blindness.
-We publish the results of that research in order to stimulate further research advances in ophthalmology.
+The results of that research are published in order to stimulate further research advances in ophthalmology.

-The charity was formed in 1986 and has invested over £20 million into eye research at leading UK centres of excellence in ophthalmology.
-It receives no statutory funding and is dependent on the generosity of the public to fund vital eye research.
+The charity was formed in 1986 and has invested over £14 million into eye research at leading UK centres of excellence in ophthalmology.
+We receive no statutory funding and are dependent on the generosity of the public to fund vital eye research.
 We are grateful for all donations and especially to those people who generously remember the charity in their wills.
 National Eye Research Centre is a Charitable Incorporated Organisation (CIO, registered charity number 1156134).

 Please help us and donate today.
 Every gift, no matter how small, brings the day closer when another eye disease becomes treatable.